-Should you wish any IMCs to be taken into account by the Board of Examiners for Programmes when considering your progression or award classification, notify your Director of Studies no more than three days after the affected assessment by completing the IMC report form available at: www.bath.ac.uk/registry/imc/imc-students.html
+Your IMC claim must be submitted no more than three days after the affected assessment.
+The IMC form is available at: www.bath.ac.uk/registry/imc/imc-students.html

 You will also need to submit evidence of how your circumstances affected the relevant assessment(s), for example, a medical certificate in the case of illness or injury.